 - Travel back in time to Edo-era Japan at Edo Wonderland

-- Enjoy a BBQ in the shadow of Mt Fuji
+- Enjoy a barbecue in the shadow of Mount Fuji

 - Explore the deer-filled island of Miyajima

 |Eat Sushi at Tsukiji, Visit Harajuku Fashion District

 |Transfer to Fujikawaguchiko, See Mount Fuji from Lake Kawaguchi

 |Transfer to Kyoto, Visit Fushimi Inari Shrine & Geisha Experience

 |Open-Air Train Ride Through Arashiyama

 |Day Trip to Nara